 Note: This figure tests the performance of several institution and institution-gender-ethnicity value-added estimates against actual changes in student outcomes after Prop 209, with some measures performing relatively-well in measuring degree attainment but all measures generally underestimating (and poorly explaining the patterns in) declines in early-30s wages.
-Estimates of $\beta_0$ and $\beta{\cdot98-99}$ from Equation 1, a difference-in-difference model of 1996-1999 URM UC freshman California-resident applicants' outcomes compared to non-URM outcomes after the 1998 end of UC's affirmative action program.
+Estimates of β_0 and β{98-99} from Equation 1, a difference-in-difference model of 1996-1999 URM UC freshman California-resident applicants' outcomes compared to non-URM outcomes after the 1998 end of UC's affirmative action program.
 Outcomes defined as estimated value-added measures: six-year Bachelor's degree attainment or average conditional California wages between 12 and 16 years after UC application.
-Outcome samples are restricted to observations with observed VA (implying that the student first enrolled at an institution with sufficient sample size to estimate VA), and wage VA samples restricted to observations with observed early-30s wages (omitting observations with no California employment in that period, 12-16 years after UC application).
+Outcome samples are restricted to observations with observed VA (implying that the student first enrolled at an institution with sufficient sample size to estimate VA), and wage VA samples restricted to observations with observed vA (implying observations with no California employment in that period, 12-16 years after UC application).
 Models include high school fixed effects and the components of UC's Academic Index (see footnote 21).
 Robust standard errors in parentheses.
-Value-added measures are estimated by regressing six-year BA attainment (in NSC) or 15-year conditional wages (in EDD) on college indicators, year FEs, and either indicators for each applicant's set of UC campus applications and admissions (following Mountjoy and Hickman (2020), "MH"), indicators for each applicant's complete set of institutions to which they sent their SAT scores (using matched College Board testing data; an extension of Mountjoy and Hickman (2020), "MH+") or ethnicity indicators and quintics in SAT score and family income (following Chetty et al. (2020a), "CFSTY") using the 1995-1997 UC applicant pool.
-Ethnicity-specific coefficients estimated by interacting $U_i$ with five ethnicity buckets: white, Black, Hispanic, Asian, and other.
-Source
+1Value-added measures are estimated by regressing six-year BA attainment (in NSC) or 15-year conditional wages (in EDD) on college indicators, year FEs, and either indicators for each applicant's set of UC campus applications and admissions (following Mountjoy and Hickman (2020), "MH+") or ethnicity indicators and quintics in SAT score and family income (following Chetty et al. (2020a), "CFSTY") using the 1995-1997 UC applicant pool.
+Ethnicity-specific coefficients estimated by interacting U_i with five ethnicity buckets: white, Black, Hispanic, Asian, and other.
+Source: UC Corporate Student System, National Student Clearinghouse, and the California Employment Development Department.